vtjeng/MIPVerify.jl/CONTRIBUTING.md

 julia --color=yes make.jl
 ```

-The generated documentation can be found in the `docs/build/` directory.
+The generated documentation will be found in the `docs/build/` directory.

 ### Writing Tests